Report

 Hearings.
 Even after a case has been moved to DIVERT, routine court hearings continue to be held.
 We were told that these hearings occur every two or three months, depending on the judge, to check on the defendant’s progress and address any compliance issues that arise.
 Defendants are generally required to attend these hearings, either in person or via Zoom.

 Discharge.
 Upon the defendant’s successful completion of all program requirements, the Program Coordinator prepares a draft Order of Successful Completion for the court’s approval at the next hearing, and all charges against the defendant are dismissed.
+At that time, the defendant is provided with an expungement packet, and the SAO agrees not to object to expungement.

 Evaluation Approach